rockhopsoft/survloop/README.md

 * [ ] Multi-lingual support at every level.
 * [ ] Convert more Survloop (older) code to take advantage of more Laravel built-in icapabilities.

-# <a name="change-logs"></a>Change Logs

 # <a name="contribution-guidelines"></a>Contribution Guidelines

 Please help educate me on best practices for sharing code in this community.
 Please report any issue you find in the issues page.

 # <a name="security-help"></a>Reporting a Security Vulnerability

 We want to ensure that Survloop is a secure HTTP open data platform for everyone.
 If you've discovered a security vulnerability in the Survloop software or Survloop.org, we appreciate your help in disclosing it to us in a responsible manner.

 Publicly disclosing a vulnerability can put the entire community at risk.
 If you've discovered a security concern, please email us at rockhoppers *at* runbox.com.
 We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
 We consider correspondence sent to rockhoppers *at* runbox.com our highest priority, and work to address any issues that arise as quickly as possible.

 After a security vulnerability has been corrected, a release will be deployed as soon as possible.